Shuttle-SE/Shuttle-SE.github.io/README.md

-## Welcome to Shuttle SE
+## Welcome to Shuttle SE!

 We are a POS staking cryptocurrency.

-You may join our Discord group by following this link: <a href="https://discord.gg/YdM43sp">
+You may join our Discord group by following this link: [Link](https://discord.gg/YdM43sp)

 ### Markdown